amit-mittal/Time-Table-Solver/README.md

 Features
 --------
-- To apply OR in force constraints, define 2 force constraints for the same courses<br/>
-- To apply AND in force constraints, write them in the list of same force constraint<br/>
+- To apply OR in force constraints, write them in the list of same force constraint<br/>
 - Supports consistency check: load main.pl and your input file, call course_groups(A), solve(course_groups(A), your_timetable).
 It will return true or false.

 Improvements